The Raven, the Palladium and the White Hill of London February 18th

 And Arthur disclosed the head of Bran the Blessed from the White Hill, because it did not seem right to him that this Island should be defended by the strength of anyone, but by his own.

 Gwrtheyrn is Vortigen, the leader of the Britons after the fall of the Roman Empire in Britain, one or two leaders before Arthur.
+Vortigern, which means something like strong leader in Welsh was a real person in so far as he, unlike Arthur, is mentioned by Gildas a near contemporary source.

-The Dragons were making a terrible noise, causing miscarriages and other misfortunes, and King Ludd, whom legends says gave his name to London (Ludd’s Dun or Ludd’s walled City), had them buried in a cavern in Dinas Emrys in Snowdonia.
+The story of the dragons is supposedly from the pre-roman Iron Age.
+Every May Day, they made a terrible noise, causing miscarriages and other misfortunes.
+So, King Ludd, whom legends says gave his name to London (Ludd’s Dun or Ludd’s walled City), drugged the dragons.
+He had them buried in a cavern at Dinas Emrys in Eryri (Snowdonia).
 The Dragons represented the Britons and the Saxons.
-Vortigern in trying to build a castle in Snowdonia at Dinas Emrys disturbed the Dragons and their disclosure caused the Saxon conquest.

-Gwerthefyr is Vortimer, the son of Vortigern, who was keeping the Saxons out, but his father betrayed his own people for the lust of Rowena the daughter of Hengist, the Saxon.
+Gwerthefyr is Vortimer, the son of Vortigern, who was better than his dad and was fighting to keep the Saxons out, but his father betrayed his own people for the lust of Rowena the daughter of Hengist, the Saxon.

-After Vortimer’s death his bones were buried at the chief ports and they kept the country safe.
-But they were moved to Billingsgate which allowed the Saxons to land safely on the Kent coast and consolidate their increasing hold over Britain and turning it into Englandw
+After Vortimer’s death his bones were buried at the chief ports on the South Coast and they kept the country safe.
+But they were moved to Billingsgate.
+This allowed the Saxons to land safely on the Kent coast and consolidate their increasing hold over Britain and turning it into England.

-Written in February 21 revised in February 23 and 24
+Written in February 21 revised in February 18th 23, 24, 25

-February 13th The Miracle of the Testicles
+The Miracle of the Testicles October 20th

 Image from Facebook

-St. Artemios was Governor of Egypt during the reign of Julian the Apostate (331 – 26 June 363).
+St Artemios is the patron saint of male genital disorders, more specifically, hernias and ruptures.
+His Saint’s Day is October 20th St. Artemios was Governor of Egypt during the reign of Julian the Apostate (331 – 26 June 363).
 Julian was a philosopher. nephew to Constantine the Great, who tried to turn the tide and return to traditional Roman religious practices.
 Artemios was called to a military meeting with Julian where he witnessed and objected to abuse of Christians.
 He was tortured with red hot irons, and miraculously cured.
 Then he was taken to the Amphitheatre where there was a big stone broken in half, and was put on half stone and the other half was raised above him and released crushing Artemios.
 He was presumed dead, and left for a day.
 But he was still alive, broken boned, disembowelled, eyeless and remained unwilling to renounce his religion and Julian ordered his beheading.

 A noble woman took his body to Constantinople where his shrine soon started attracting miracles.
 In the 7th Century an anonymous author compiled a record of the miracles.
 St Artemios had become known for healing hernias and genital disorders ‘mostly in men.’
 I’m not sure entirely why.
 Perhaps because of the red-hot pokers?
 The disembowelling?
 Maybe the stone that crushed was round?